Unicorns (2023 Spanish film): Plot

 The life of young, polyamorous and ambitious Isa begins to crumble as, undecided about committing to a stable monogamous relationship with Guillem, she returns to her family's home with her mother.

 Cast

 Production

 The screenplay is a loose adaptation of Sofía Ros' novel Mi casa en llamas, which deviates from the original work in primarily focusing on the protagonist's personal transformation.
 It was penned by Marta Vivet, Pilar Palomero, María Mínguez and Àlex Lora.
 The film was produced by Inicia Films alongside Jaibo Films, with support from of TV3, IB3, ICEC, Movistar+ and Creative Europe's MEDIA.
 Thais Català worked as cinematographer.

 Filming began in the province of Alicante, with some footage shot in Cala el Xarco (Villajoyosa), also shooting in Barcelona.

 Release

 The film is distributed by Filmax.
 Upon the wrapping of shooting, its theatrical release in Spain was expected for 2022.
-The film made it to the 26th Málaga Film Festival's official selection slate.
-It is scheduled to be released theatrically in Spain on 19 May 2023.
+The film made it to the 26th Málaga Film Festival's official selection slate and was presented on 15 March 2023.
+It was scheduled to be released theatrically in Spain on 19 May 2023.
+Its release date was later reported to be 30 June 2023.

+Reception

+Toni Vall of Cinemanía rated the film 4 out of 5 stars, writing that it manages to "portray in depth the emptiness of our world", without being wishy-washy.

+Quim Casas of El Periódico de Catalunya rated the film 2 out of 5 stars, deeming it to be "a somewhat erratic film about an erratic character".